mantuciprian/FULL-stack-todo-APP/ReadMe !!!.txt

     b.
 Go to client/todo-app/ , open your cmd or use git bash here .

-    After you open the console, type : 'npm start' , hit enter and wait until it says
+    After you open the console, type : 'npm install' , hit enter and wait until it installs the packages,

+    type : 'npm start'   hit enter and when it says 'webpack: Compiled successfully.'

-    'webpack: Compiled successfully.' then open your browser and go to
+    then open your browser and go to :

     http://localhost:4200/home .
 If every thing works well, you should be able to see